ramadlana/ramadlana.my.id/content/pages/index.md

       developing monitoring solutions, and building software and automation tools using Python, JavaScript, Node.js, and React.js.
 I have a solid understanding of microservices architecture, containerization with Docker, and Kubernetes clusters.

-      I am also proficient in automation and development tools like Ansible.
 I dedicate significant time to exploring and developing projects with cloud technologies, particularly AWS, GCP, and Microsoft Azure.
 I thrive on self-directed research and development, constantly seeking to enhance my skills and apply my knowledge to improve my day-to-day work.

+      I work with a wide range of technologies and need a way to document and recall this information as needed.
+I also hope this resource will serve as a reference for others, allowing them to share their insights and corrections.
+Please refer to the "Knowledge Base" button below for more details.

   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''